Burgas Black Sea Coast, Bulgaria Travel Guide

 Find at any traditional restaurant (mehana).

-Find in bakeries (pekarna), cafes, and some hotels for breakfast.
+You can find in bakeries (pekarna), cafes, and some hotels for breakfast.

-Served chilled at most traditional restaurants.
+Served chilled at most classic eateries.

 Banitsa from bakeries, Döner Kebab, Prizhki (Bulgarian doughnuts), Corn on the Cob (seasonal).